 This is the first live state transportation calculation made for the current year.
-The calculation is based on 2021-22 school year data submitted by the district on the state transportation aid documents included in Part IV of the Annual Secretary of the Board Report (Application for State Transportation Aid, School Bus and Facility Depreciation Schedules).
+The calculation is based on 2022-23 school year data submitted by the district on the state transportation aid documents included in Part IV of the Annual Secretary of the Board Report (Application for State Transportation Aid, School Bus and Facility Depreciation Schedules).
 Calculation documentation can be found linked on the payment transmittal.

-The percent of reduction to the calculated entitlement computed for the October FY 2022 calculation is shown below.
-This reduction percentage represents the amount the entitlement exceeded the appropriation and will fluctuate from month to month as revisions are made to individual school district data.
-The percent of reduction and the A and B factors are also reflected on each district's Summary Transportation Report found on the payment transmittal.
+The percent of reduction to the calculated entitlement computed for the October FY 2023 calculation is shown below.
+This reduction percentage represents the amount the entitlement exceeded the appropriation and will fluctuate from month-to-month as revisions are made to individual school district data.
+The A and B factors are reflected on each district's Summary Transportation Report found on the payment transmittal.